KornbergFresnel/kornbergfresnel.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About Me"
-excerpt: "About me"
+excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-After earned my Bachelor Degree in Sichuan University at summer 2018, I'm now pursuing Ph.D.
-Degree in Shanghai Jiao Tong University (since summer 2018), advised by Assistant Prof. [Weinan Zhang](http://wnzhang.net).
-And my primary research interest is Reinforcement Learning.
+Ming earned his Bachelor Degree from [Sichuan University](http://en.scu.edu.cn) in 2018.
+He is a Ph.D. candidate in the [School of Electronic Information and Electrical Enginerring](http://www.seiee.sjtu.edu.cn/) at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn), advised by Prof. [Weinan Zhang](http://wnzhang.net) and Prof. [Ying Wen](https://yingwen.io).
+His research interests lie in the multi-agent learning and systems, particularly in multi-agent reinforcement learning and game theory.

 **MORE**: [Apex Lab](http://apexlab.org) / [John Hopcroft Center for Computer Science](http://jhc.sjtu.edu.cn)